SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_topic_endpoint.md

 <pre>
 "exclusive" - Exclusive delivery of messages to the first bound consumer flow.
-"non-exclusive" - Non-exclusive delivery of messages to all bound consumer flows in a round-robin fashion.
+"non-exclusive" - Non-exclusive delivery of messages to bound consumer flows in a round-robin (if partition count is zero) or partitioned (if partition count is non-zero) fashion.
 </pre>
  Available since 2.4.
-- `consumer_ack_propagation_enabled` (Boolean) Enable or disable the propagation of consumer acknowledgements (ACKs) received on the active replication Message VPN to the standby replication Message VPN.
+- `consumer_ack_propagation_enabled` (Boolean) Enable or disable the propagation of consumer acknowledgments (ACKs) received on the active replication Message VPN to the standby replication Message VPN.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `true`.
 - `dead_msg_queue` (String) The name of the Dead Message Queue (DMQ) used by the Topic Endpoint.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"#DEAD_MSG_QUEUE"`.
 Available since 2.2.
 - `delivery_count_enabled` (Boolean) Enable or disable the ability for client applications to query the message delivery count of messages received from the Topic Endpoint.
 This is a controlled availability feature.
 Please contact support to find out if this feature is supported for your use case.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `false`.
 Available since 2.19.
 - `delivery_delay` (Number) The delay, in seconds, to apply to messages arriving on the Topic Endpoint before the messages are eligible for delivery.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `0`.
 Available since 2.22.